 Are you interested in research in your setting or in hiring me to do research?

 Carried out research with college and community-based educators and students to create Changing Education – new interactive materials to strengthen programs for survivors of violence.

-Carried out a national research study, led discussion online and in workshops with preliminary findings and wrote “Too Scared to Learn.”
+Carried out a national research study, and other smaller studies on some aspect of violence and learning, and led discussion online and in workshops with preliminary findings and wrote “Too Scared to Learn.”

 Led several “Research in Practice” projects with practitioners to explore the impact of changing practices.

 Check out the What have I done pages for the details.